espressomd/espresso/doc/sphinx/lb.rst

 fluid using a linear interpolation scheme, to preserve total momentum.
 In the GPU implementation the force can alternatively be interpolated using a three point scheme which couples the particles to the nearest 27 LB nodes.
-This can be called using “lbfluid 3pt” and is described in Dünweg and Ladd by equation 301 :cite:`duenweg08a`.
+This can be called using "lbfluid 3pt" and is described in Dünweg and Ladd by equation 301 :cite:`duenweg08a`.
 ..
 Note that the three point coupling scheme is incompatible with the Shan Chen Lattice Boltzmann.
 The frictional force tends to decrease the relative